 - (a) Sales of power under the Power Contract have been recorded at mill rates based on a determination by an independent auditor that the Final Capital Cost of the Project is \$887,575,000.
-Hydro-Quebec and Churchill Falls implemented an increase in rates during 1981 without prejudice to the right of either party in further negotiations or in a judicial review of the Final Capital Cost pursuant to the provisions of the Power Contract.
+Hydro-Quebec and Churchill Falls implemented an increase in rates during 1981 without prejudice to the rights of either party in further negotiations or in a judicial review of the Final Capital Cost pursuant to the provisions of the Power Contract.
 Churchill Falls instituted proceedings in November, 1984 in the Quebec Superior Court claiming that the Final Capital Cost is in excess of \$900,000,000, the maximum to be used as a basis for the mill rate.
 Hydro-Quebec filed a preliminary motion concerning whether Churchill Falls could institute the action, which motion was heard January 21, 1985.
 On February 11, 1985 the Court upheld the preliminary motion and stated that it lacked jurisdiction over the subject matter of the action as drafted by Churchill Falls.
-Churchill Falls is reviewing whether it will appeal this judgement. - (b) The terms Energy Payable and Annual Energy Base are defined in the Power Contract.
+Churchill Falls has appealed this judgment. - (b) The terms Energy Payable and Annual Energy Base are defined in the Power Contract.
 Section 8.5.2 of the Power Contract provides for an initial eight year review and subsequent four year reviews of the annual average Energy Payable for comparison with the Annual Energy Base then in effect.
 When the annual average Energy Payable exceeds the Annual Energy Base in effect an additional payment is due from Hydro-Quebec, the amount being calculated in accordance with Article VIII of the Power Contract.
 Conversely, if a shortfall should occur, a refund would be due from Churchill Falls to Hydro-Quebec.
 Article IX of the Power Contract provides for adjustment to the Annual Energy Base where applicable in the same time intervals.

-Energy delivered to Hydro-Quebec during the period September 1, 1976 to August 31, 1984 was reviewed in September 1984 to determine the annual average Energy payable for comparison with the Annual Energy Base in effect during the period.
-The annual average Energy payable during the initial period was determined to be in excess of the Annual Energy Base, thereby resulting in an adjustment of \$10,893,000, which amount has been included in sale of power in 1984.

-The Annual Energy Base was also reviewed pursuant to Article IX and was increased from 31.5 billion kwhs (Hydro-Quebec 30.74 kwhs) per annum, the maximum permissible under the Power Contract.
+Energy delivered to Hydro-Quebec during the period September 1, 1976 to August 31, 1984 was reviewed in September 1984 to determine the annual average Energy Payable for comparison with the Annual Energy Base in effect during the period.
+The annual average Energy Payable during the initial period was determined to be in excess of the Annual Energy Base, thereby resulting in an adjustment of \$10,893,000, which amount was included in sales of power in December 1984.
+The Annual Energy Base was also reviewed pursuant to Article IX and was increased from 31.5 billion kwhs (Hydro-Quebec 30.74 billion kwhs) per annum to 32.2 billion kwhs (Hydro-Quebec 31.44 billion kwhs) per annum, the maximum permissible under the Power Contract.